Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Court case against three young activists

 Supporters raise the five demands hand gesture outside West Kowloon Magistrates' Court when prison van carrying activists passes through them.

-Former Demosistо̄ members Joshua Wong, Agnes Chow, and former chairman Ivan Lam had participated in the protests outside the Wan Chai Police Headquarters on 21 June 2019.
+Former Demosistō members Joshua Wong, Agnes Chow, and former chairman Ivan Lam had participated in the protests outside the Wan Chai Police Headquarters on 21 June 2019.
 The case was to open in the West Kowloon Magistrate Courts, but the three were detained immediately after pleading guilty.
 According to local media, Wong pleaded guilty to organizing and inciting an unauthorized assembly; Lam to incitement; and Chow to incitement and participation in the unauthorized assembly.

 United Kingdom publishes 2020 semi-annual report on Hong Kong issues

 The Department of Foreign and Commonwealth Affairs of the United Kingdom issued its semi-annual report on Hong Kong issues.
 Besides describing the imposition of the Hong Kong national security law as "a clear and serious breach" of the Sino-British Joint Declaration, it also mentioned several other perceived breaches of Hong Kong's autonomy, including the delay of the Legislative Council election.